Skip to content

 Astro Integration

-Astro is a modern framework that’s been causing a stir as of late, billing itself as being great for building “fast, content-focused websites.”
+Astro is a modern framework that bills itself as being great for building “fast, content-focused websites.”
 Two of its primary selling points include a framework-agnostic approach to building sites, as well as the “islands” architecture it’s been pioneering.

 These instructions assume you’ve already created a JamComments account as well as a site within that account.
 If you haven’t, learn more about that process on the Getting Started page.